 The core purpose of the ANS Savannah River Section is to promote the awareness and understanding of the application of nuclear science and technology locally (in the Central Savannah River Area), nationally and globally.

-See the Benjamin Scholarship page at this website for details on how to apply.
+See the Benjamin Memorial Scholarship page at this website for details on how to apply.
+The deadline for receipt of applications has been extended to Wednesday, April 20.

 Thursday, February 18, 2016

-Ms. Melissa Jolley, will present a presentation on "Plant 124: Site Selection," at Bobby's BBQ, on Thursday, February 18, 2016.
-Her presentation will look at the reasons Plant 124 was needed in 1950 and how it became the Savannah River Plant.
-She will discuss the factors that led to the site location decision as well as how the project and construction led to growth in the CSRA.
+Ms. Melissa Jolley presented "Plant 124: Site Selection," at Bobby's BBQ, on Thursday, February 18, 2016 to an audience o.
+Her presentation looked at the reasons Plant 124 was needed in 1950 and how it became the Savannah River Plant.
+She discussed the factors that led to the site location decision as well as how the project and construction led to growth in the CSRA.

 Ms. Jolley has been the Cold War Curator at the Savannah River Site Curation Facility since 2013.
 The SRS Curation Facility houses over 4000 artifacts from across the SRS and includes documents, large equipment objects, employee memorabilia, and more.
 Ms. Jolley is an Aiken native, holds a B.A. in History from USC-Aiken, and has previous collections experience at Biltmore Estate, Redcliffe Plantation State Historic Site, and the Aiken County Historical Museum.